Feuz leads from front to win for second time at Wengen

 Norwegian Aksel Lund Svindal, starting third, was the only one to get near Feuz’s time but missed out on his third downhill win of the season by 0.18 seconds.

-Feuz and Svindal, who won in Wengen two years ago, are expected to be among the leading contenders to win Olympic gold in the discipline at Pyeongchang next month.
+Feuz and Svindal, who won in Wengen two years ago, are expected to be among the leading contenders to win gold in the discipline at the Winter Games in Pyeongchang next month.

 Feuz, 30, has never won an Olympic medal while 35-year-old Svindal, one of the most successful speed racers in the last decade, won gold in Super G, silver in downhill and bronze in giant slalom at the 2010 Winter Games in Vancouver.